yakiimoninja/baiken/README.md

 ## Host the bot yourself
 - You will need a bot token.
 - You will need to **download** the `exe` from [**here**](https://github.com/yakiimoninja/baiken/releases/latest).
-- You will need to create a `.env` file and put that token inside that file.
+- You will need to create a `.env` file and put that token inside that.
 - You will also need to have the `data` folder and the `.env` file in the same folder as `baiken.exe`.

 ## Usage